Levatas uses AI to help companies take the next leap

 Take Levatas, for example.
-Chris Nielsen founded the digital strategy agency in his garage in 2006.
+Chris Nielsen founded the AI solutions firm in his garage in 2006.
 Now, it has more than 100 professionals, many of them in a sleek office within The Gardens Mall.

 Levatas has an impressive list of large clients, including HSBC, Nasdaq, Dell, Discover the Palm Beaches, IBM, The Breakers, BurgerFi and Royal Caribbean.

 Levatas also has turned into a business accelerator with Levatas Labs.
 The startups, which have more than 40 associates, include 2Ton (marketing and creative services), VXIT (professional IT services), Palm Beach Music Therapy Institute (a therapy practice), Fish Rules (the fishing regulations mobile app) and PonTiki (leisure cruises).

 Like many successful visionaries who want to focus on the creative aspects of their businesses, Nielsen found a savvy person to lead the business side — a longtime friend and now CEO, Ryan Gay.

 The Early Years

 Nielsen’s father was an entrepreneur and several startups took his family across the globe, including a stint in Uganda.
 Nielsen says he struggled in high school and spent his senior year at a military academy.
 He dropped out of George Mason University after his first year.